 Homeschooling is an amazing gift we give our children, but it doesn’t come without worries and stress.
 To help quell some of those fears, I’ve come up with a list of 10 things I wish someone had told me about homeschooling before we started.

 Disclaimer: This post contains affiliate links.
 As always you’re not expected or obligated to click on them, but if you use them to make a purchase you help to support my coffee habit.
 These are all books I have read and LOVE!

 Advice for New Homeschoolers

 I know how exciting it is for you to be starting your homeschool journey!
 I’m excited for you, you’re going to have such a great year!
 I know that while you’re excited, you’re also really scared and worried.
 I’m here to tell you that you CAN do this, you WILL be ok.
 Your kids will be ok, too.
-There are going to be a lot of ups, but there will be downs too.
+There are going to be a lot of ups but there will be downs too.
 Be prepared for the downs.
 Not every day goes as planned and sometimes the happy days morph into…well…let’s just say less-than-happy days.
-Regardless, enjoy the good days and prepare for the bad ones.

 Fortunately a lot of the bad days can be avoided with the right mindset.
 With that in mind, I share with you the 10 things I wish I had known about homeschooling when we started all those years ago.
 I hope this post brings you some peace.